 Sometimes the best approach is to come right out and ask the gatekeeper for assistance.
 Many people instinctively respond to a plea for help.

 The point of your call is not to sell your product but to get an appointment.
 You need to pique the decision maker's interest just enough that he or she wants to hear more.

+If the decision-maker is willing to talk now, you need to get their attention quickly.
 There are almost as many different approaches as there are salespeople, but here are a few possibilities:

 - Make them laugh.
 You might say something like, “Hi, my name is Jane Smith and this is a sales call.
 I know, you hate these, so I'm gonna be as brief as possible.”
 It's usually safe to make fun of yourself, but avoid making fun of other people or you might offend your prospect.